pgroenbaek/pytkutils/README.md

 The compression and decompression functions in this module use the `TK.MSTS.Tokens.dll` library by Okrasa Ghia.
 This library is not included with the Python module.
 You will also need a CLR installed to load this file.

-See the [Prerequisites section](#prerequisites) for instructions on how to obtain the `TK.MSTS.Tokens.dll` library and set up a CLR on your operating system.
+See the [Prerequisites section](#prerequisites) for instructions on how to obtain the `TK.MSTS.Tokens.dll` library and set up a CLR on your machine.

 Alternatively, you can manually compress and decompress using other tools, such as *ffeditc\_unicode.exe* through the [Shape File Manager](https://www.trainsim.com/forums/filelib-search-fileid?fid=78928) or the [FFEDIT\_Sub v1.2](https://www.trainsim.com/forums/filelib-search-fileid?fid=40291) utility by Ged Saunders.